neuropsychology/Courses/Statistics/R/English/Introduction.md

 - R is complicated
 - It is hard to do some simple things
-- You need to know programing and coding
+- You need to know programming and coding
 - You need to be an expert of statistics

 ### Why R